Skip to main content

 Physical DIY Distribution

-When we talk about physical distribution, we’re referring to the distribution of physical like CDs, cassette tapes, and vinyl records.
+When we talk about physical distribution, we’re referring to the distribution of physical Tangible items such as CDs, vinyl records, and cassettes. like CDs, cassette tapes, and vinyl records.

 How does DIY physical distribution work?